 Flies are a common summer nuisance.
 They find their way into your house through open windows, tears in screen doors, or fruit from the store.
 Once inside, they seem to multiply quickly and take over.
 Getting rid of them can mean taking every piece of trash outside every day, cleaning your sink with bleach after each use, and keeping every bit of food tightly locked up.
 You may even turn to harsh chemicals and sticky fly traps.

-Luckily, there are some simple solutions you can try with materials you have around your house before turning your life upside down to rid yourself of pests.
-Below are three homemade fly traps to try.
+Luckily, there are some simple solutions you can try, with materials you have around your house, before turning your life upside down to rid yourself of pests.
+Below are three homemade solutions to try.